Lucasamiel0406/DBM_check_variable/README.md

 `Solution 2:` Use your brain.

-`Solution 3:` Think about what you're trying to do, what you'll check and create a mond path to understand better *what the hell* you're doing.
+`Solution 3:` Think about what you're trying to do, what you'll check and create a mind path to understand better *what the hell* you're doing.

 `Solution 4:` Delete DBM and start learning again how to use a computer.
 <p>&nbsp;</p>